xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-owncloud-on-dreamcompute.rst

     a2enmod rewrite

-You should also use SSL with owncloud to protect login information and data, Apache installed on Ubuntu comes with a self-signed cert.
+You should also use SSL with ownCloud to protect login information and data, Apache installed on Ubuntu comes with a self-signed cert.
 To enable SSL using that cert run